 When I first learned I was expecting you, the Lord gave me the scripture Isaiah 55:13, “Instead of the thorn shall come up the fir tree, and instead of the brier shall come up the myrtle tree: and it shall be to the Lord for a name, for an everlasting sign that shall not be cut off.”

-I see High-Risk Maternal Fetal Medicine doctors from Little Rock regularly, and they gather around at every appointment to get everyone on the same page, and at every visit, one of them points out that I have the most complicated case many of them have ever seen in their entire careers.
-Even though I have maintained generally good health in the last year and a half, they’ve been studying my health with a fine-tooth comb, laying out strategies, and preparing for the worst case scenarios… but I have this tremendous assurance in my soul, from God Himself, that this time will be different.
+I see High-Risk Maternal Fetal Medicine doctors from Little Rock, and over and over they remind me of the dangers.
+Even though I have maintained generally good health otherwise, they’ve been going over everything with a fine-tooth comb, laying out strategies, and preparing for the worst case scenarios… but I have this tremendous assurance in my soul, from God Himself, that this time will be different.

 Where everyone expects thorns and briers, God says there will be fir and myrtle trees!
 As this pregnancy has progressed, I’ve chosen not to make my decisions based on the history and expectations….
 But on the promise that it will go well.
 Son, when I think of you, I think about how remarkable it is that fear can jeopardize the most beautiful things in our life from coming to pass.
 If we had allowed the harrowing experiences of yesterday to determine our lives going forward… we would not have you in our lives today.